cloudblog004/fantasticfoodies/content/en/posts/3482-easiest-way-to-make-quick-crock-pot-chicken-curry.md

 1. Add everything but the peas in your cockpot
 1. On high for 6 hours, low for 8-10 hours.
 Depending on crockpot.
 1. Add peas the last 5-10 minutes
-1. Serve over rice &amp; enjoy.
+1. Serve over rice & enjoy.
 1. Ready to serve and ENJOY!